Norma Lorre Goodrich: Discussion of her work

 In 1986, she held the post professor emerita at the Claremont Colleges and told a Los Angeles Times reporter that she had discovered a void in Arthurian scholarship: “All the books on Arthur have been on the mythology, the legend,” but not the history.
 (Of course, this was not true; many books had already investigated the “historical Arthur”.)
 Goodrich traveled extensively in Britain and France and laid claim to having mastered several ancient and modern languages.
-She claimed that the 12th century pseudo-historian, Geoffrey of Monmouth thought that Arthur had been in Scotland, not England, but in Scotland, hiding this by naming Arthur's battles in Latin rather than Scots Gaelic.
+She claimed that the 12th century pseudo-historian, Geoffrey of Monmouth thought that Arthur had been in Scotland, not England, hiding this by naming Arthur's battles in Latin rather than Scots Gaelic.
 “When I finally figured out what he was doing, I translated the Latin back into Gaelic,” Goodrich told the Riverside Press-Enterprise in 1994.
 She then found that the names coincided with places in Scotland.
 (The conventional view has always been that Geoffrey was describing places in southwestern England or Wales.)
-Sje claimed that Guinevere was a Pictish queen and Lancelot a Scottish king.
+She claimed that Guinevere was a Pictish queen and Lancelot a Scottish king.